 A situation might arise which reveals a child's inability to function well in a group situation.
-Should an SSAP employee observe behavior that suggests that a child cannot cope with group child care or may be engaging in behavior that endangers himself or herself, the other children, the teacher, or the property of the facility, the following procedure will be followed:
+Should a SSAP employee observe behavior that suggests that a child cannot cope with group childcare or may be engaging in behavior that endangers himself or herself, the other children, the teacher, or the property of the Center, the following procedure will be followed:

-1. The employee will inform the Director of SSAP who will then observe the child during a variety of activities in order to determine whether a plan for the child must be developed and to develop such a plan, where needed.
+The staff member will inform the DCCC Director who will then observe the child during a variety of activities in order to determine whether a plan for the child must be developed.
+As part of PBIS, if a behavior plan is necessary, see the steps outlined in the DCCC & SSAP Guidance Procedures.